 In a conventional system, as an automated storage, containers are stored in a shelf formed in a lattice shape, and each container is carried in/out by a stacker running along the shelf." (p.
-1 lower right column 1.4-1.10)
+1 lower right column l.
+4-l.
+10)

-(24) Evidence A No. 28 (Japanese Unexamined Patent Application Publication No. S59-172306) is a publication distributed before the application, and describes the following matters with the drawings on "DELIVERING/STORING CRANE FOR AUTOMATIC WAREHOUSE."
+(24) Evidence A No. 28 (Japanese Unexamined Patent Application Publication No. S59-172306) is a publication distributed before the application was filed, and describes the following matters with the drawings on "DELIVERING/STORING CRANE FOR AUTOMATIC WAREHOUSE."